Bi-Lipschitz extensions and outlier embeddings into trees: Applications

 In the Minimum Cost Communication Tree (MCCT) problem, we are given a finite metric $\cX=(X,d)$ and weights $r_{ij}$ for all pairs of nodes $i,j$ and we are asked for a non-contracting embedding $\alpha$ of $X$ into a tree with vertex set $X$ such that $\sum_{i,j\in X}r_{ij}\cdot d_\alpha(i,j)$ is minimized.
 This problem is motivated by evolutionary biology, in which a scientist may attempt to reconstruct a tree of relationships between multiple organisms, and she comes to the problem with some known minimum distances between them, derived through a method such as DNA sequence analysis.
 In such a setting, the $r_{ij}$ are an additional tunable parameter that can allow the scientist to indicate pairs she considers ``more likely'' to be related, by giving them a bigger $r_{ij}$ value.
 As noted by Wu et al. \cite{wu2000}, this problem can be approximated in expectation to within a factor of $O(\log n)$ by simply embedding randomly into an HST and converting it to a tree with vertex set $X$.
 Directly applying the algorithm of Munagala et al. \cite{mungala2023} with the observations of Wu et al. \cite{wu2000}, we have a randomized algorithm that gets an $O(c(\cX))$-approximation for the MCCT problem, where $c(\cX)$ is the minimum distortion needed to probabilistically embed $\cX$ into HSTs.

 It is quite natural to consider an outlier version of the MCCT problem.
 In the evolutionary biology setting, we could consider the case that we are given some noisy data points, or points that don't really belong in the set being analyzed.
 One approach to this type of outlier problem may be to look for a $k$ outlier tree embedding of minimum distortion, but the set of outliers that minimizes the embedding distortion does not necessarily also minimize the MCCT solution cost.
 We may expect that the outlier MCCT problem is easier to solve on tree metrics than on general metrics, so we could instead try the following approach: embed the input metric into a tree, and {\em then} try to find the best outliers for the resulting tree metric.
 In fact, if no outliers are allowed, MCCT is trivial on tree metrics.
-Further, in Appendix \ref{sec:extra-app} we give a bicriteria approximation to the $k$-outlier MCCT problem when the input is a tree metric.
+Further, in Subsection \ref{sec:mcctontree} we give a bicriteria approximation to the $k$-outlier MCCT problem when the input is a tree metric.
 In particular, if the optimal cost of a $k$ outlier solution for a given instance of a tree metric is $OPT_k$, then we give an algorithm that finds a solution with at most $3k$ outliers and at most $24OPT_k$ cost.
 Let $c_k(\cX)$ be the minimum distortion required for probabilistically embedding all but at most $k$ points in $\cX$ into HSTs.
-We can use the outlier embedding algorithm from this paper to embed any input metric into a tree with outliers and then apply the approximation algorithm for outlier MCCT on trees, obtaining a solution with at most $O(\frac{k}{\epsilon}\log^2k)$ outliers and expected cost $O((1+\epsilon)\cdot c_k(\cX)\cdot OPT_k)$.
-By contrast, directly using the embedding algorithm of \cite{mungala2023} with the tree approximation algorithm from Appendix \ref{sec:extra-app} instead gives a solution with at most $3k$ outliers and $O((1+\epsilon)\cdot c_0(\cX)\cdot OPT_k)$ expected cost, so we are unable to save on the cost of the optimal solution if there is a large subset that embeds well into HSTs but the entire metric does not.
+We can use the outlier embedding algorithm from this paper to embed any input metric into a tree with outliers and then apply the approximation algorithm for outlier MCCT on trees, obtaining a solution with at most $O(\frac{k}{\epsilon}\log k)$ outliers and expected cost $O((1+\epsilon)\cdot c_k(\cX)\cdot OPT_k)$.
+By contrast, directly using the embedding algorithm of \cite{mungala2023} with the tree approximation algorithm from this section instead gives a solution with at most $3k$ outliers and $O((1+\epsilon)\cdot c_0(\cX)\cdot OPT_k)$ expected cost, so we are unable to save on the cost of the optimal solution if there is a large subset that embeds well into HSTs but the entire metric does not.
+We explain this further in \ifdagstuhl the full version of the paper. \else Appendix \ref{sec:extra-app}. \fi